akshaychopra-coder/akshaychopra-coder.github.io/My_experience/induction_program.md

 - Personality Development.

 ##### BENIFITS OF NSS

 - It helps in acquiring leadership qualities and democratic attitude.
 - It developer a sense of involvement in the task of nation building.
 - It helps in developing positive attitude, self-confidence, courage & patience.

 # DAY 8 (19-07-24)

+- They told us about how to bheave in cooprate world and in interview
+- they showed us different expriments of physics
 ### GUEST / SPEAKER OF DAY 8

 **1. ER.
 KANWARDEEP KALRA**